CEO & Founder

 The RESP is a very popular savings tool for post-secondary education, and as luck would have it, this plan is quite flexible and can accommodate various types of learning, including eligible apprenticeship programs.
 Whether or not you’re still looking for a Registered Education Savings Plan Quote or are now already investing, learn how your RESP can work for non-traditional education.

 One of the most common questions we get at Canadian LIC is: Which apprenticeship programs are eligible for RESP withdrawals?
-The best way to qualify is if the apprenticeship programs meet the definition of a qualifying program educationally in light of the rules for the RESP.
-Generally, these programs have to be at least full-time (or part-time under certain conditions) and last at least three weeks.
+The best way to qualify is if the apprenticeship programs meet the definition of a qualifying program educationally, in light of the rules for the RESP.
+Generally, these programs must last at least three consecutive weeks and require a minimum workload (typically at least 10 hours per week).
+Both full-time and qualifying part-time programs can be eligible.

 Qualified programs may include apprenticeships from regulated bodies such as trade schools, colleges, or even centers offering vocational training.
 For instance, carpentry, plumbing, and electrical work are all trades that come with predefined apprenticeship programs approved by provincial authorities.
 So, in case your child is enrolled in one of these, you’re well taken care of.